 - Fully accessible restroom facilities are located at the park administrative offices in Eads, near the park visitor contact station, and in the upper parking lot, at the base of Monument Hill.

-- Two 30-minute Interpretive Hilltop Talks occur daily at at the Monument Hill Overlook.
+- Two 30-minute Interpretive Hilltop Talks occur during regular park hours at 10 am and 2 pm at the Monument Hill Overlook.
 Access to Monument Hill and its overlook are via a dirt trail.
 Please see the above considerations about trail conditions.
 A shade-structure at the overlook contains benches and can accommodate up to eight visitors.

 - Accessible Interpretive Talks can be presented at the park visitor contact station, which is fully accessible, with advanced notice.
-Please contact park staff at (719) 729-3003 x 0, between , to arrange an accessible program.
+Please contact park staff at (719) 729-3003 x 0, during regular park hours, to arrange an accessible program.